|

 of Procedure of the Assembly of the Republic both make provision

-for two legal formats – the
+for two legal formats – the Question

-and
+and the Request

 – which Members of the Assembly of the Republic can